jefc1111/my_website/README.md

 It's not so little now. _Big surprise_.

-Since there aren't really any users, I'm currently developing it scrappily and recklessly promoting half-baked features ot 'production'.
+Since there aren't really any users, I'm currently developing it scrappily, recklessly promoting half-baked features to 'production'.

 ## Roadmap
 - User accounts (in progress)